Cue/qc/README.md

 The strings produced by `str` and `unicode` are randomized, but some effort has been put into making them sufficiently perverse as to reveal bugs in a whole lot of string processing code.
-The name list is loosely based on horrible memories of seeing name processing code crash on real-world data.
+The name list is loosely based on horrible memories of seeing name processing code crash on real-world data, over and over and over again, as it became ever more clear that the world is mad, and we are truly doomed.
+(This feeling passes once you get enough test coverage and things finally stop crashing.
+There is hope!)

 The name and string example data in `qc.arbitrary` may be interesting as a source of more deteministic test case data.
-Feel free to "borrow" any of it.
+Feel free to borrow any of it.
+The internals are magic, but of the magical internal parts, the most interesting ones are in `qc.arbitrary` and `qc`.